What Is Full Backup? How Does It Work? - Qiling

 Flexibility Moderate Very High

-Now, the thing with system image is that it depends on the computer.
-Today, consumer computers rarely take 100GB or more unless games or heavy software are on the C Drive.
-So, the storage space it takes is very low, moderate, or very high.
+The size of a system image depends on the computer, as consumer computers rarely take up 100GB or more unless they have games or heavy software on the C Drive, making the storage space required either very low, moderate, or very high.

 Final Verdict